-Baseline Sound Level Measurements
+Baseline Sound Level Characterisation

-The COVID-19 outbreak presents new challenges in obtaining representative baseline sound levels because typical road, air and rail transport usage have been reduced by travel restrictions and social distancing measures.
-Other sound sources may also be affected - for example, due to changes in operating patterns at industrial and commercial premises.
-However, other approaches can be taken to establish an appropriate robust estimate of baseline conditions, such as using existing data (for example, from previous local surveys and noise maps) or undertaking baseline sound predictions.
-These approaches can be supplemented by additional limited on-site sound level measurements, as necessary.
-Each of the possible options will need to be reviewed on a case-by-case basis, in order to identify the most appropriate approach, assessing the level of uncertainty and including this information in the reporting.
-Most importantly at this time, before progressing with surveying, there should be discussion of the intended approach with the relevant regulating authority.
+Before the most recent restrictions, the COVID-19 outbreak presented new challenges in obtaining representative baseline sound levels because typical road, air and rail transport usage have been reduced by travel restrictions and social distancing measures.
+Other sound sources may also have been affected - for example, due to changes in operating patterns at industrial and commercial premises.
+However, now that site visits cannot routinely occur, other approaches may have to be taken to establish an appropriate robust estimate of baseline conditions, such as using existing data (for example, from previous local surveys and noise maps) or undertaking baseline sound predictions.
+These approaches can be supplemented by additional limited on-site sound level measurements, where permitted.
+The most appropriate option to use must be determined on a case-by-case basis, assessing the level of uncertainty and including this information in the reporting.
+Most importantly at this time, before progressing with any methodology, there should be discussion of the intended approach with the relevant regulating authority.